Azure-Samples/container-apps-ai-agent/lab/instructions/index.md

 ## Introduction

 In this hands-on lab, you'll learn how to use Azure Container Apps along with Azure OpenAI and Azure AI Search to build your very own AI agent or copilot.
+Then, you'll deploy a large language model on serverless GPUs and use it in your agent.

 The agent is able to respond to natural language queries to: